engagingnewsproject/enp-platform/wp-content/plugins/hummingbird-performance/readme.txt

 4. Use suggestions to make improvements and speed up your site.

 == Changelog ==

+= 3.1.0 ( 2021-07-20 ) =

+- New: Asset optimization preload option
+- New: Asset optimization async option for external assets
+- New: Add prefix to Redis cache via the WP_REDIS_SALT define (possible to store cache for multiple sites in a single database)
+- New: DNS prefetch for asset optimization CDN
+- New: Filter relevant audits in the performance test
+- New: Connect to Cloudflare via API token
+- Enhance: Allow setting crossorigin attribute for preconnect resources
+- Enhance: Performance test score metrics weights (inline with latest Lighthouse changes)
+- Enhance: Performance test tooltips
+- Enhance: Make sure logging is active only when both WP_DEBUG and WP_DEBUG_LOG are set
+- Enhance: Set the cache by device type option in Cloudflare APO for new installs
+- Enhance: White labeling support
+- Enhance: Processing of configs from other plugins
+- Fix: Do not preconnect to Google fonts servers if no fonts are being optimized
+- Fix: Broken purchase link in Cloudflare APO integration
+- Fix: Page cache module not always showing on subsites
+- Fix: Redis not connecting to external servers via hostname
+- Fix: PHP warnings for undefined index original_size
+- Fix: PHP warnings when doing performance scans from Dashboard
+- Fix: PHP warnings array_filter() expects parameter 1 to be array
+- Fix: Saving/applying settings via configs for Page Caching module on network installs

 = 3.0.1 ( 2021-06-17 ) =